PolyCatDev/flipper-cafe/README.md

 If you wish to contribute your own Flipper stuff, PRs are welcome.
 Just add your stuff to the relevant folder or make a new one if needed.

-If you are contributing something you and/or more people made, feel free to sign yourself(s) at the top in a comment.
+If you are contributing something you and/or more people made, feel free to sign yourself(s) in the readme.